 It is important to consider enterprise collaboration as it has become a necessity in organizations.
 The well-conceived social tools and features empower employees to make dynamic connections and relationships across the organization and also, allows them to work smarter.
-The social capabilities of an Office 365 intranet include real-time communication, people directory, surveys, event information to encourage cross-collaboration.
+The social capabilities of Microsoft Office 365 intranet include real-time communication, people directory, surveys, event information to encourage cross-collaboration.

 - User Accountability

 The accountability factor is one of the critical factors for the success of an intranet.
 The workflow communication involves multiple people, teams, departments who interact through the network.
 For example, the important functions like messages, file creation, and modification, document version control, publishing need to be done by a specific individual in the organizations.
 This procedure ensures the accountability of staff for the tasks.

 - Eliminate Redundant and Outdated content